seb1080/webOneBiteAtaTime/youDon'tKnowJS/youDon'tKNowJS.md

 ### Hoisting

-IN JS, every Variable and function declaration will bring to the top of its current scope.
+IN JS, every var variable and function declaration will bring to the top of its current scope.

 ```
 var a = 2;